 Once you reach Fort William you’ll definitely have enough options.
 For example, the Fort William Backpackers is a lovely little hostel where you can rest before heading back.
 You could also find a hotel if you plan to stick around for a few days.

-Can I camp out?
+Can I Camp?

 Yes!
 You can absolutely camp out if you want to because there are several campsites along the way.
 Some pubs and hotels also offer their own camping sites and you can also try wild camping if you find convenient spots.
 Bear in mind that this will require you to follow the Scottish Outdoor Access Code and that you might not be able to camp out along the eastern side of Loch Lomond.